atomisthq/docs/docs/quick-starts/new-project-template/new-project-template-from-scratch.md

+## Create an Atomist Project Template from Scratch

 Atomist comes with a template to create a new Atomist Project Template from scratch.
 You can see this `blank-template` Atomist Project Template if you ask the Bot to list templates:

 ---